 Warmth is a function of how well any given jacket can insulate and retain your natural body heat.
 The more insulation, the warmer you will stay.
 The ideal jacket, however, balances the level of insulation with weight and breathability.
 All of the jackets we reviewed were either filled with down, synthetic down, or a combination of the two.
 Down fill ratings refer to the quality of the down used and how well it insulates.
 A higher number doesn't instantly equate to a warmer jacket but means that the higher quality down will be warmer, lighter, and more compressible than a comparable weight of lower quality down or synthetic fill.

-Down is naturally an excellent insulator and works wonderfully to trap warm air without adding a lot of weight.
-However, it's insulating ability is almost entirely diminished if it gets wet.
-While none of these jackets are intended to be raincoats, jackets filled with synthetic down will do a much better job at keeping you warm even if you manage to find yourself caught in an unexpected rain shower.
+Down is naturally an excellent insulator and works wonderfully to trap warm air without adding much weight.
+However, its insulating ability is almost entirely diminished if it gets wet.
+While none of these jackets are intended to be raincoats, jackets filled with synthetic down will do a much better job at keeping you warm, even if you manage to find yourself caught in an unexpected rain shower.
 That ability comes at the price of being heavier and less compressible than comparable down-filled coats.
-That being said, we found the Amazon Essentials Synthetic Lightweight Puffer to be very warm and light for a fully synthetic jacket.
-The Mountain Warehouse, another fully synthetic coat, was also one of the warmest we tried.
+We found the Amazon Essentials Synthetic Lightweight Puffer was warm and light, particularly for a fully synthetic jacket.
+The Mountain Warehouse, another fully synthetic coat, was also one of the warmest we tested.
 With a heavy fill weight and a thick windproof shell, this jacket was incredibly warm (but also quite heavy).

 The Amazon Essentials Puffer was one of the comfiest jackets we tried on.
-With a silky feeling nylon liner and soft elasticized wrist cuffs, this coat was easy to wear while on the move for extended periods.
+With a silky feeling nylon liner and soft elasticized wrist cuffs, it was easy to wear while on the move for extended periods.
 The Wantdo is another option that has all of the small creature comforts we like to see, such as a well-padded zip closure at the chin, comfortable wrist cuffs, and a soft liner.
-The Tommy Hilfiger Ultra Loft has a comfortable liner, but we found the seams in the armpits to be pronounced and annoying while moving our arms overhead.
+The Tommy Hilfiger Ultra Loft has a comfortable liner, but we found the seams in the armpits were pronounced and annoying while moving our arms overhead.
 The Eddie Bauer, while very light and equipped with a soft liner, did not offer any protection for your chin against the zipper.
-Both cold and scratchy, it was quite uncomfortable if you wanted your jacket fully zipped.
+Both cold and scratchy, it was pretty uncomfortable if you wanted to wear your jacket fully zipped.

 The 32 Degrees Ultra-Light had the boxiest fit of all the pieces we tested.
 It's large enough to layer under and perhaps best suited for barrel-chested individuals.
 The Amazon Essentials landed right in the middle of the spectrum.
 Roomy enough to layer under but not overly wide or long, this jacket felt true to size and versatile in application.
-The Rokka&Rolla was the slimmest fitting choice.
-Being a tailored piece, it makes for a great city coat but would be hard to layer underneath.
-The Mountain Warehouse fits the most like a belay parka, a little long in the torso but not too wide.
+The Rokka&Rolla was the slimmest fitting choice; being a tailored piece, it makes for a great city jacket, but would be hard to layer underneath.
+The Mountain Warehouse fits the most like a belay parka — a little long in the torso but not too wide.
 The hood was big enough to fit over a helmet but didn't droop down over our eyes.

 Neither the Eddie Bauer, the Columbia, nor the Mountain Warehouse came with stuff sacks, which aren't crucial but certainly convenient when trying to pack efficiently.
 The rest of the jackets all packed down to similar sizes; they were smaller than a football but a little larger than a grapefruit.

-Picking the right jacket is often about making certain trade-offs that best align with your needs.
-The lightest and most compressible jackets will often be the least durable.
-The thin nylon outer shells are prone to tearing quite easily.
-If you're looking for a jacket to perform cold weather manual labor in, you might want to sacrifice weight for a more durable shell.
 If you want a jacket that takes up as little space as possible, the fragile nature of thin nylon shells can undoubtedly be worth it.
-We found the Mountain Warehouse to have the thickest and most durable outer shell, making it a good choice you can knock around in without worrying about tearing it on the first branch you brush by.
+We found the Mountain Warehouse to have the thickest, most durable outer shell, making it a good choice you can knock around in without worrying about tearing it on the first branch you brush by.
 The Columbia Delta Ridge is made from a thicker and more snag-resistant material as well.

 The Amazon Essentials, Rockka&Rolla, and Eddie Bauer down jacket models beg for a little caution when wearing.
-Beyond tearing a hole, the other most important factor to look at in jacket durability is the quality of the zipper.
-Both the Wantdo and Mountain Warehouse had noticeably rough running zippers after relatively minimal use.
-While they didn't entirely fail us, it seemed like it wouldn't be long before they needed to be replaced.
+Beyond tearing a hole, the zipper quality is another important aspect to consider when examining durability.
+Both the Wantdo and Mountain Warehouse had noticeably rough running zippers, even after relatively minimal use.
+While they didn't fail us, it seemed like it wouldn't be long before they needed to be replaced.

 — Buck Yedor